thirdweb-dev/contracts/docs/DropERC20.md

-*Checks whether a request to claim tokens obeys the active mint condition.*
+*Checks a request to claim tokens against the active claim condition&#39;s criteria.*

 #### Parameters